Jiisala/Tira-labra-2022/Documentation/Manual.md

 In the setting view you can see the current settings and alter them.
 Here we have the already familiar [C]reate and [Q]uit commands.
 What is new is the [B]ack command that takes you back to the title screen and the commands for different settings.
 Entering numbers from 1 to 17 let you assign new value to the corresponding setting.
 If the value is not within acceptable limits, it won't change and a error message is displayed.

 ## Settings explained:
 The limits explained here are enforced by the program unless stated otherwise.
+Giving values larger than maximum integer value for map dimensions will crash the program.
+If you wish to create maps of that size, this program will probably not be the best choise for you anyway.

 **GENERAL:**